-The motivation behind the model described here is to find an economic way to go beyond the Standard Model (BSM), including inflation and a model of renormalization group based quantum gravity.
-This short note is hoped to be a step forward in exploring the role of Planck scale gravity in particle physics and big bang universe while any complete theory of quantum gravity remains beyond the scope of this note.
+The motivation behind the model described here is to find an economic way to go beyond the Standard Model (BSM), including mini black holes, inflation and the model of renormalization group improved quantum gravity.
+This short note is hoped to be a step forward in exploring the role of Planck scale gravity in particle physics and big bang universe while a complete theory of quantum gravity remains beyond the scope of this note.

-In particular I pay attention to the nature of mini quantum black holes at zero temperature.
+In particular, I pay attention to the nature of mini quantum black holes at zero temperature.
 I made earlier a gedanken experiment of what might happen when exploring a mini black hole deep inside with a probe.
 In [1, 2] I made two assumptions

-(i) inside any black hole there is a 3D integral part core, a Kerr (Scwarzschild) mini black hole of spin $\frac{1}{2}(0)$, or higher.
-The core of the hole has a high mass, of the order of the Planck mass.
-The core is called here gravon,

-(ii) the core is a point of condensation of gravitons.
-The black hole singularity is replaced by the core field.
-Einstein equations hold outside the hole, but in the inner region quantum effects need to be included, using renormalization group (RG) equation methods, see Sec.
-5.
+- (i) Inside any black hole there is a 3D integral part core, a Kerr (Scwarzschild) mini black hole of spin $\frac{1}{2}(0)$, or higher.
+The core of the hole has a length scale of the order L{Planck} .
+The core is called here the gravon, - (ii) The black hole singularity of general relativity is replaced by the core field.
+The core is the sole cause of inflation and later point of condensation of gravitons in the formation of primordial black holes.
+Einstein equations hold outside the hole, but in the inner region of the hole quantum effects need to be included, using a simple thin shell model for the black hole and renormalization group (RG) equation methods.

-What is not discussed here is the horizon, which has been extensively treated in the literature after the AMPS paper [3].
-2 Dark energy is left for future considerations as well.
+What is not discussed here much is the horizon, which has been extensively treated in the literature after the AMPS paper [3].
+2 Dark energy is left for future considerations.

-The core is introduced to illustrate the case of singularity free black hole.
-A core is formed under high curvature regions in spacetime.
+The core is introduced to present a case of singularity free black hole.
+Gravons with a relatively long lifetime on the inflation time length scale is formed at $t \sim 0$ in the tiny high curvature spacetime.
 It is at the same time a candidate for dark matter by being a condensation point for bosons, gravitons in this case.
 The core couples to gravitons and to the Higgs.
 Couplings to other standard model particles are weak.
-On the other hand, it may be easier to see the core to be the T=0 remnant of a thermally radiated black hole (possibly without a horizon) [4].
+On the other hand, it may be easier to see the core to be the T=0 limit remnant of a thermally end-radiated black hole (possibly without a horizon) [4].

-The point of this note is that the core under inflation [5, 6, 7, 8, 9] is a key missing element of the standard model.
-The cores with a relatively long life time are formed during early inflation when the curvature is high.
-Inflation thus produces cores developing into thermal black holes as well as standard model particles.
+The point of this note is that the gravon, as provider of inflation, black holes and dark matter is a key missing element of the standard model.
+During very early inflation gravitation produced cores which develop into thermal black holes as well as standard model particles.

 The material discussed in this note makes use of abundant results calculated in the references.
-In fact, since much of the material is widely spread out in the literature, I try to reproduce some sources in detail for the possible benefit of the younger readers.
-I put the different pieces together into a model with my interpretation of the role of quantum black holes, as best as understood today.
+We cite also some material which is older and not directly relevant to our model but gives a better general picture of the problems, this is also a kind of a mini-review.
+In addition, since much of the material is widely spread out in the literature, I try to reproduce some sources in detail for the possible benefit of the younger readers.
+I put the different pieces together into a model together with my contribution and interpretation of the structure of quantum black holes.